Yonaaaaaaaaaaaaas/Iddir_App_Mobile_App_Group_Project/README.md

 Target Audience: Students

 Our Flashcard app is an educational app designed to help students learn and reinforce knowledge through flashcard quizzes.
 It provides two main buisness features:
-  1) Create Flashcard quizzes:
+  1) Create and maintain flashcards:

-       Students can easily create custom flashcards quizzes, by writing the questions and answer for any subject.
+       Students can create custom flashcards, by writing the questions and answer for any subject.
-  2) Take Flashcard Quiz exams:

-       Students can take their custom created flashcard quizzes to test their knowledge.The App includes various quizzes and will track the users progress.

-Our app will have a simple, intuitavely designed, user-friendly interface.
-That will have a Study mode, where students review flashcards without the exam pressure and an Exam mode.
-It will also have a Progress tracker that monitor quiz scores of our users to help students can look for improvements.
+  2) Create and maintain study sessions

+       A "study session" is a scheduled or on-demand review of flashcards, tailored to the user’s goals.

+Other features:

+1) It can group flashcards into decks.

+2) Decks can be grouped into a folder and folders can in turn be grouped into folders and so on.

+3) The tests can be given randomly or in sequence.

+4) It can archive flashcards so that already finished courses/subjects do not take up visual space.

+5) It has a streak feature to help keep learners engaged.

 |Group Name| Id no|